eneiascs/dsm-experiments-evaluation/README.md

 * After finishing execution, exit the container with `exit`.

-* Create a folder named results and a subfolder for each object;
+* Create a folder named results and a subfolder for each object:

 `mkdir -p results/password`